The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 THE BRITISH COUNCIL IS COMMITTED TO:

-• having systems, procedures and controls in place to ensure that it manages the risk of becoming involved in financing or supporting terrorist activity or money laundering
+- having systems, procedures and controls in place to ensure that it manages the risk of becoming involved in financing or supporting terrorist activity, money laundering, or breaching sanctions

-• for the highest risk transactions, checking that those the British Council funds or works with are not on any terrorism lists, financial sanctions lists or other regulatory compliance lists and assessing the risks if they are
+- for the highest risk transactions, checking that those the British Council funds or works with are not on any lists of proscribed terrorist groups or persons, financial sanctions lists or other regulatory compliance lists and assessing the risks if they are

-• training its staff so that they have an awareness of the risks related to terrorist activity or money laundering
+- training its staff so that they have an awareness of the risks related to terrorist activity, money laundering, and breaching sanctions

 We require all those receiving British Council funds to act in accordance with this policy to ensure that our funds and assets are not used to finance or support terrorist activity or to launder money.